 Government funding secured to develop an AMR at Hartlepool

-The Department for Business, Energy and Industrial Strategy (BEIS) recently announced that our proposal to develop an Advanced Modular Reactor (AMR) at Hartlepool has won almost half a million pounds of funding to further explore the concept as part of BEIS funded AMR Research, Development and Demonstration (RD&D) programme.
+The Department for Energy Security and Net Zero (DESNZ) recently announced that our proposal to develop an Advanced Modular Reactor (AMR) at Hartlepool has won almost half a million pounds of funding to further explore the concept as part of DESNZ funded AMR Research, Development and Demonstration (RD&D) programme.

 The UK Government has made their intentions clear in the AMR RD&D programme, to deliver a High Temperature Gas-cooled Reactor (HTGR) in the UK by the early 2030’s.
 The driver for this technology is the high temperature output which could be used directly in industrial applications to mitigate the use of fossil fuels and therefore, decarbonising a challenging part of the UK energy market.